 Where can I find out more information about FERPA?

 FERPA is enforced by the U.S. Department of Education.
-Please visit their website for additional information.

 The Office of the General Counsel of the University of Houston System website also has FERPA information and resources.